 * Lenders fail to reach deal for Greece

 * Indexes: Dow up 0.14 pct, S&P off 0.02 pct, Nasdaq flat

 By Chuck Mikolajczak

-NEW YORK, Nov 21 U.S. stocks were poised for a
+NEW YORK, Nov 21 U.S. stocks were flat on

-International Monetary Fund and the European Central Bank failed
+and the European Central Bank failed for a second week to agree

-to agree on how to make Greece's debt sustainable, which is
+on how to make Greece's debt sustainable, which is necessary

-necessary before the next cash infusion can be made to the
+before the next cash infusion can be made to the fiscally

 Labor Department data showed initial jobless claims dropped